How to motivate employees

 2. Give ownership

-Over time workers can develop what’s called tunnel vision making them to start focusing only about their own duties and deadlines.
+Over time workers can develop what’s called tunnel vision making them start focusing only on their own duties and deadlines.
 Rather than working for the company goals, they work towards meeting the minimum requirements.

 A Forbes article recently explores the advantages in leveraging something they defined as “psychological ownership” – the extent to which an employee feels as though their organization or their job is “theirs” (i.e., “this is MY company!”) to the point that the company becomes an important part of an employee’s self-identity.

-In order to foster this mentality across your team you should guarantee that each collaborator gets to understand how his role impacts directly the final customer as well as his colleagues.
+In order to foster this mentality across your team, you should guarantee that each collaborator gets to understand how his role impacts directly the final customer as well as his colleagues.
+Only then it’s possible to motivate employees.

 Make sure your team feels responsible for what the customer is buying